french tourist map

 Transportation and Mobility

-Getting around in Corsica is best done by car, as it gives you the flexibility to explore the island at your own pace.
+Exploring Corsica is best done by car, as it provides the flexibility to explore the island at your own pace.
 Many major and local car rental services are available at the airports of Bastia and Ajaccio.
 Remember that during the peak summer season, demand can be high, so it's wise to book in advance.
-If you prefer public transport, Corsica's train service, the Trinighellu, connects the main towns and offers some breathtaking views.
-However, be aware that trains and buses can have irregular schedules, especially outside peak season.
+For those preferring public transport, Corsica's train service, the Trinighellu, connects the main towns and offers some breathtaking views.
+However, note that trains and buses can have irregular schedules, especially outside peak season.

 Schedules and Prices

-The peak tourist season in Corsica runs from June to August, with many attractions and services operating extended hours.
-However, some smaller attractions and shops may close for an extended siesta in the afternoon, usually between 12:00 and 15:00.
-Dining in Corsica can be a delight, with meals in local restaurants typically costing between €15-€30 per person without wine.
-For more upscale dining, expect prices to start from €50 per person.
-Keep in mind that tipping is not mandatory in Corsica, but it's appreciated for good service.
+The peak tourist season in Corsica is from June to August, with many attractions and services operating extended hours.
+However, be aware that some smaller attractions and shops may close for a prolonged siesta in the afternoon, typically between 12:00 and 15:00.
+Dining in Corsica can be a delightful experience, with meals in local restaurants costing between €15-€30 per person without wine.
+For a more luxurious dining experience, prices start from €50 per person.
+Remember, tipping is not obligatory in Corsica, but it's appreciated for good service.

 Safety Tips

 While Corsica is generally a safe destination, it's always important to take common-sense precautions.
-Keep your belongings secure, especially in crowded tourist areas and on beaches.
+Ensure your belongings are kept secure, especially in crowded tourist areas and on beaches.
 When hiking in the mountains, make sure to follow marked trails and avoid venturing out alone.
-Always check weather conditions before setting out on any outdoor activities as sudden rainstorms can present hazards, particularly in the mountainous areas.
+Always check weather conditions before embarking on any outdoor activities as sudden rainstorms can present hazards, particularly in the mountainous areas.

 Practical Recommendations